 TAtt2away vs laser

 The laser tattoo removal process utilizes pulses of light to heat up the subdermal pigment and break it into smaller particles that are carried off into the body by white blood cells.
 Calling laser treatment “removal” is overstated, as it only drives ink deeper into your body, not truly removing it.
+Studies show ink can remain forever, collecting in lymphatics, liver and kidneys and could be carcinogenic*.

 When you get a tattoo, the ink is injected into the dermis layer of your skin where it soaks into fibroblast skin cells and becomes permanent, similar to a scar.
 This is the reason skin art can last for a lifetime.
 As long as the pigment particles stay in these skin cells, they do not seem to affect the body’s health.
 But what happens to that ink when it’s subjected to laser treatments?